spacegoblin/wx_piv_db/README.md

 --------------------------

 We have postgres version 9.1 installed so take this one http://www.postgresql.org/ftp/odbc/versions/msi/ scroll down to bottom of page and install.
-When installed open the options and un-click "declare fetch"
+When installed open the options and click (mark the selection) "declare fetch"